CFT2111/Intro-to-CSS/README.md

         * The box model - https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/The_box_model.

 ## Exercise 2
 Playing around with different properties is usually fairly easy.
 The challenge in CSS comes when you need to work out which CSS properties are needed to implement a specific design.
 Have a look at the following image.
 How can you make your copy of *tbl.html* look like this image.
+To help, the fonts used are Garamond and Arial, and the colours are #f5f5f5, #434343, #d6d5d5 and #45b2f5.

 ![tbl](tbl.png "The tbl.html page styled")